 History of Negombo

 Today the city is ranked among the most populated cities in the country.
-Beginning of Negombo is going back to the Portuguese colonial era.
-Portuguese used it as the hub of their cinnamon trade in the 16th century and the city was protected by a fort.
-Cinnamon Canal that still serves the people in the area was built by Dutch after expelling the Portuguese from the island.
+The beginning of Negombo is going back to the Portuguese colonial era.
+Portuguese used it as the hub of their cinnamon trade in the 16th century and the city was protected by a Fort.
+Cinnamon Canal which still serves the people in the area was built by Dutch after expelling the Portuguese from the island.
 The canal was used in the 17th century for transport purposes between Colombo and Puttalam.